Experience the Convenience

 Click here for additional resources on reasons to breastfeed.

-Wentworth-Douglass is recognized as a “Bronze Certified Safe Sleep Hospital" by the National Safe Sleep Hospital Certification Program for its commitment to best practices and education on infant safe sleep.
+Wentworth-Douglass is recognized as a “Gold Certified Safe Sleep Hospital" by the National Safe Sleep Hospital Certification Program for its commitment to best practices and education on infant safe sleep.

 After the birth of a male child, parents must decide whether or not they want their son circumcised.
 Although circumcision is one of the most common operative procedures performed in American hospitals today, parents are often unsure about making this decision based on factual information.